 Utilities Billing Department

 The Utilities Billing Department is responsible for meter reading, billing, collections, and customer service for the following utility services: electric, gas, water, sewer and refuse.
 The Utility Billing Department is located at 4175 Alum Creek Drive.
 Utility bills may be paid using cash, check, money order, automatic direct payment, debit card, or credit card (Visa or MasterCard only).
-Bills may be paid in person at the window Monday through Friday from 8:30 A.M. to 5:00 P.M., payment may be deposited into a drop box located in the front parking lot south of the pond near the Police Department entrance, or payments can be made online.
-To speak to someone regarding your utility bill, please call 614-491-7804.
+Bills may be paid in person at the window Monday through Friday from 8:30 AM to 5:00 PM, payment may be deposited into a drop box located in the front parking lot south of the pond near the Police Department entrance, or payments can be made online.
+For questions regarding your utility bill, contact Daniel Carpenter at 614-491-7804 or by email.

 Automatic Direct Payment Program

 The Village offers an automatic direct payment program in order to pay your monthly utility bills.
 In order to enroll in the program, you must complete an authorization form and return it to the Utilities Department.
 The form must be received by the 5th of the month in order to be effective for that month.
 At the beginning of each month you will receive your water bill as normal.
 On the due date, or the following Monday if the due date falls on a weekend, the Village will automatically withdraw the amount of your water bill from the account designated on the authorization form.

 Meters are read on the last day of the month.
 Bills are generally mailed no later than the sixth business day of each month with a due date of the last day of the month.
 Your bill includes meter and consumption information used to calculate utility charges.
 Enclosed with each bill is a remittance stub.
 Please return the stub unless paying online or through automatic withdraw.